 CAD software prepares the design and exports the design file in formats such as DXF, SVG, PNG, BMP, JPG, etc.

 The design file is then sent to CAM software, which converts it into G-codes.

 Most CAM software also act as control software that provides the interface to control the various machining parameters such as speeds and feeds.

-After preparing the design and setting the process parameters, you can use a simulation software to simulate the cut virtually and verify the process for any abnormal behavior.
+After preparing the design and setting the process parameters, you can use simulation software to simulate the cut virtually and verify the process for any abnormal behavior.